jubairskv/DevTinder/Readme.md

 - Create POST /signUp to add data to database
 - push some documents using api calls from postman
 - Error handling using try , catch
-- Install postman app and make a workspace/collection -> test API call
-- write logic to handle GET , POST , PATCH , DELETE , API Calls and test then on postman